- Amazing in-shoe comfort

 A remarkable product in both form and function, the Euro Hiker delivers in full swing when the going gets tough without the hefty price tag.
-It is the ideal hiker for:
+It is an excellent options for hikers who:

-If your adventures take place mainly in puddly or rainy environments, you might as well sport the Euro Hiker Waterproof instead.
+If your adventures take place mainly in puddly or rainy environments, you might consider the Hoka Trail Code GTX instead.

 A lightweight wonder

-Despite its rather beefy look, the Euro Hiker, according to a great multitude, has astonishing lightness.
-After all, it weighs approximately 900 g per pair, which is 100 g lighter than the average weight of hiking boots.
+Despite its rather beefy look, the Euro Hiker is astonishingly lightweight on our treks.
+After all, it weighs 485 g, which is about 70 g lighter than the average weight of hiking boots (558 g).

 Timberland Euro Hiker: Cozy from top to bottom

 This Timbs boot is mighty comfortable.
 Its generously padded collar and puffy tongue are the two culprits we found in this regard.